PrioAhmed19/AI-Poet-Roulette/readme.md

 ## 📖 Overview

-The AI Collaborative Poem Generator is an innovative multi-agent system that creates high-quality, factually-grounded poetry from various document types.
+This project is a multi-agent system that creates high-quality, factually-grounded poetry from various document types.
 Using a collaborative approach, two AI poets (Google Gemini and Groq Llama) work together to generate verses, while a third judge agent evaluates the results using comprehensive literary criteria.

 ### ✨ Key Highlights